tc39/proposal-smart-pipelines/readme.md

 ```js
 (a, b, ...c, d) |> f |> g;
 ```
-Spread elements are permitted within pipeline heads, with the same meaning as in regular argument lists.
+Spread elements are permitted within pipeline steps, with the same meaning as in regular argument lists.

 <td>